 This Sunday morning I received the second best email of my life.
 It read:

-You probably know ‘Ariana’ is Ariana Huffington of the Huffington Post, New York.
+You may know ‘Arianna’ is Arianna Huffington of the Huffington Post, New York.

 This is about the importance of taking ownership of your own success and failure.
-It’s about the process I used to be accepted as a HuffPost contributor by none other than Ariana Huffington.
+It’s about the process I used to get accepted as a HuffPost contributor by none other than Arianna Huffington herself.

 It’s about failing to fail*